moderndatacompany/dataos.info/docs/interfaces/operations.md

 <aside style="background-color:#FFE5CC; padding:15px; border-radius:5px;">
 🗣 You need ‘Operator’ level permissions to view the Core kernel and Cloud kernel resources.</aside>

-## Core Kernel- Resources
+## Core Kernel
 Here you will get the resource details responsible for running the core components.
 These resources are isolated in groups as namespaces within a single cluster.
 These namespaces help different projects, teams, or customers to share a Kubernetes cluster.
 Names of resources need to be unique within a namespace but not across namespaces.
-Namespace-based scoping is applicable only for name-spaced objects *(e.g. Deployments, Services, workloads, etc).*
+Namespace-based scoping is applicable only for name-spaced objects *(e.g. Pods(Deployments), Services, workloads, Ingresses etc).*

 ### **Pods**